tomkonidas/tomkonidas.com/content/repo-transact.md

   @doc """
   A small wrapper around `Repo.transaction/2'.

-  Commits the transaction if the lambda returns `{:ok, result}`, rolling it back if the lambda returns `{:error, reason}`.
+  Commits the transaction if the lambda returns `:ok` or `{:ok, result}`, rolling it back if the lambda returns `:error` or `{:error, reason}`.
 In both cases, the function returns the result of the lambda.
   """
   @spec transact((-> any()), keyword()) :: {:ok, any()} | {:error, any()}
   def transact(fun, opts \\ []) do